willdelorm/code100/README.md

 Learned how to use call, apply, and bind.
 Revised web developer resume.

+### Day 7: February 8, 2023

+Learned about static and dynamically typed languages, primitive and non-primitive types and type coercion.

 ## Missed Days to Make Up

 _Total Days: 1_